 Baptism courses are held 3 times a year in February, June and October

-and consists of on Saturday Morning meeting.
+and consists of a Saturday Morning meeting.

 The aim of the course is to explain and discuss with parents / guardians